-- 83.(1) No air operator shall engage in commercial air transport unless that air operator holds an air transport licence from the Authority to do so. - (2) A person who engages in air transport without first obtaining a licence is guilty of an offence.
+- 78.(1) No air operator shall engage in commercial air transport unless that air operator holds an air transport licence from the Authority to do so. - (2) A person who engages in air transport without first obtaining the relevant aviation document is guilty of an offence.